 Begin With God

-You were made by God and for God – and until you understand that, life will never make sense.
-It is only in God that we discover our origin, our identity, our meaning, our purpose, our significance, and our destiny.
+You were made by God and for God and until you understand that, life will never make sense.
+It is only in God that you discover your origin, identity, meaning, purpose, significance, and your destiny.

-When you fully comprehend that there is more to life than just here and now, and you realize that life is just preparation for eternity, you will begin to live differently.
-You will start living in light of eternity, and that will color how you handle every relationship, task, and circumstance.
+When you fully comprehend that there is more to life than just the here and now, and you realize that life is preparation for eternity, you’ll live differently.
+You will start living in the light of eternity, and that will colour how you handle every relationship, task, and circumstance.